Cosmo-Tech/cosmotech-api-java-client/docs/TwingraphApi.md

 <a name="getEntities"></a>
 # **getEntities**
-> String getEntities(organizationId, graphId, modelType, ids)
+> String getEntities(organizationId, graphId, type, ids)

 Get entities in a graph instance